 Aaron Ford - Nevada Attorney General

 Before practicing law, AG Ford served as a public school math teacher, shaping hundreds of lives.
 After teaching, he began his career in law.
 He clerked for the Honorable Denise Page Hood of the United States District Court for the Eastern District of Michigan and the Honorable Johnnie B. Rawlinson of the United States Court of Appeals for the Ninth Circuit.
-He spent many years in private practice as a Partner at Snell & Wilmer, LLP and later as Partner at Eglet Prince in Las Vegas.
+He spent many years in private practice as a Partner at Snell & Wilmer, LLP and later as Partner at Eglet Adams in Las Vegas.

 Throughout AG Ford's career, he has always made time to give back to his community.
-Among his many community accolades, he has served on the Clark County Justice of the Peace Selection Committee and has been recognized as a Mountain States' "Super Lawyer" and "Rising Star in Law".
-AG Ford is also a former Board Member of the I Have a Dream Foundation, Olive Crest of Nevada, and Junior Achievement of Southern Nevada.
-In addition, he has coached soccer, basketball, and t-ball.
+Among his many community accolades, he has served on the Clark County Justice of the Peace Selection Committee and recognized as a Mountain States' "Super Lawyer" and "Rising Star in Law".
+AG Ford is a former Board Member of the I Have a Dream Foundation, Olive Crest of Nevada, and Junior Achievement of Southern Nevada.
+In addition, he coached soccer, basketball, and t-ball.

 AG Ford married his college sweetheart, Berna Rhodes-Ford, who is also an attorney.
 Together, they raised four children, Avery, Devin, Aaron II, and Alexander.